Hillside Strangler: Yolanda Washington

-Yolanda Washington was a 19-year-old prostitute and part-time waitress.
-She always worked on a certain stretch of Sunset Boulevard.
-Her naked body was found on October 18, 1977, on a hillside near the Ventura Freeway.
-Detectives determined that the corpse was cleaned before being dumped, while faint marks were also visible around the neck, wrists and ankles, signs of a rope being used.
-The victim had been assaulted, raped and strangled.
-According to Bianchi, they picked Washington up from her street corner on October 17 evening in Bianchi's Cadillac.
-Buono, who was in the driver's seat, flashed his badge and handcuffed her, after which Bianchi stripped her, raped her and strangled her to death after a brief struggle.
+The nude body of the first Hillside Strangler victim, 19-year-old Yolanda Washington, a sex worker and part-time waitress, was found on October 18, 1977, on a hillside near the Ventura Freeway.
+Detectives determined that her corpse was cleaned before being dumped, while faint marks were also visible around the neck, wrists, and ankles, signs of a rope being used, and she had been assaulted, raped, and strangled.

+According to Bianchi, they picked Washington up from a street corner on Sunset Boulevard and Detroit Street the previous evening in Bianchi's Cadillac.
+Buono, who was in the driver's seat, flashed his badge and handcuffed her, after which Bianchi stripped her, raped her, and strangled her to death after a brief struggle.

 Judith Miller

-On November 1, 1977, police were called to Alta Terrace Drive in La Crescenta, a neighborhood 12 miles north of downtown Los Angeles, where the body of a teenage girl was found naked, face up on a parkway in a middle-class residential area.
+On November 1, 1977, police were called to Alta Terrace Drive in La Crescenta, a community 12 miles north of downtown Los Angeles, where the body of a teenage girl was found naked, face up on a parkway in a middle-class residential area.
 The homeowner had covered her with a tarp in the early morning hours to prevent the neighborhood children from viewing her on their way to school.
-Ligature marks were on her neck, wrists and ankles, indicating to police she was bound and strangled.
+Ligature marks were on her neck, wrists, and ankles, indicating to police she was bound and strangled.
 The body had been dumped, indicating she was killed elsewhere.

 Detective Salerno also found a small piece of light-colored fluff on her eyelid and saved it for the forensic experts.
 A coroner's report further detailed that she had been raped and sodomized.
 The girl, who was described as being "small and thin, weighing about 90 pounds and appearing to be about 16 years old", was eventually identified as 15-year-old Judith Lynn Miller, a former student of Hollywood High School.
-After dropping out, Miller was a runaway and small-time sex worker.
+After dropping out, Miller ran away from home in September 1977 and became a small-time sex worker.

-Miller was last seen alive on Halloween, October 31, 1977, talking to a man driving a large, two-toned sedan on Sunset Boulevard next to Carney's.
-The stranglers had told her they were "undercover" police officers, handcuffed her, and took her to Buono's Auto Upholstery Shop at 703 E. Colorado St. in Glendale, where she was murdered.
+Miller was last seen alive on Halloween 1977 talking to a man driving a large, two-toned sedan on Sunset Boulevard next to Carney's.
+The stranglers had told her they were "undercover" police officers, handcuffed her, and took her to Buono's Auto Upholstery Shop at 703 E. Colorado St. in Glendale, where she was raped and murdered.